knative/docs/install/getting-started-knative-app.md

 address created by Knative.

-Note: If your cluster is new, it can take some time before the service is asssigned an external IP address.
+Note: If your cluster is new, it can take some time before the service is assigned an external IP address.

 1. To find the IP address for your service, enter: